+Investments in all mutual funds and equity securities with readily determinable market values are recorded at fair market value.
+Fair market value is determined from quoted market prices.
 Investments held at Greater Horizons are made according to the Investment Objectives and Policies adopted by the Foundation's Board of Directors.
 Prairie Capital Management provides independent investment management and consulting.